 On September 29, 1991, there was a shooting competition at Dallas Pistol & Revolver Club.

-Dan Smith, a shooter stepped to the 15-yard line and fired from his pistol that was modified to decrease the shooting time.
+Dan Smith, a shooter stepped to the 15-yard line and fired from his pistol which was modified to decrease the shooting time.

 Phase 2: Second Bullet Fired in Recoil